 – Living assistance could be available if pregnancy disrupts your usual income from employment, a school grant, or support from parents.
 This particular agency could help you with your plan of adoption and your personal needs.

-- The support and/or counseling that would extend for years to come.
-An Open Door Adoption Agency states: “Adoption is a journey, not a single act.”
+– The support and/or counseling that will extend for years to come.
+“Adoption is a journey, not a single act.”

 3. Birth Parent Expectations

 If the adoption path of choice for the placement of your child is through an agency, there are definitely some advantages to researching which agency best suits your specific needs.
-A list of Georgian agencies can be found here, through Adoption Services, Inc. All agencies’ foundational supports would include choosing the adoptive family (if you desire), financial assistance, medical assistance, and adoption counseling.
+All agencies’ foundational supports would include choosing the adoptive family (if you desire), financial assistance, medical assistance, and adoption counseling.
 The expectation as a birth parent would, therefore, be choosing an agency that understands your personal needs and fears and will guide you in the direction you would like your adoption journey to take in a way that is comfortable for you.
 It is important to note that these agencies should empower you in knowing that every choice you make is the right one.

 When we were matched with our daughter through adoption, her birth mom chose us for the following reasons: we are adventurous (we showcased our travel photos and keen interest to explore in our adoption profile), we had an older son to be a sibling for her child, we were “down to earth” in our photos and writing, and her child would be raised within a large family unit.
 This is a unique recipe for every birth parent when choosing the adoptive family for the placement of his or her child.
 A wonderful article here on Adoption.com describes how this choice really does come down to an intuitive sense.

 What is important to you in placing your child with an adoptive family?

 Some potentially important considerations for you could be some of the following:

 Pregnant and have questions?
 We can help answer your questions by telling us what works best for you.